datarobot/airflow-provider-datarobot/docs/examples/dataprep_wrangler_autopilot.md

 ## Result

-You now have a project and model registered with DataRobot MLOps.
+You now have a project and model registered with DataRobot.